-- Getting people to sign up or take action is one thing; fostering a welcoming, affirming environment is another.
+- Getting people to sign up or take action is one thing; fostering a welcoming, affirming, accessible environment is another.
 Listen to what your volunteers, advisors, and staff members say about your campaign, and strive for an environment where everyone has a seat at the table.

 - Strive to create an environment where partners can take part in the decision-making process, and ensure their considerations are considered.